 We decided to power up Jira with Profields so we could store more information at the project level, and we created one project for each on-demand customer.

-A snapshot of our demo instance with an example of 7 imaginary companies and their corresponding support packs
+A snapshot of an example of Profields7 where it shows imaginary companies and their corresponding support packs

 Projects are completely standardized: there’s only one Profields layout associated with all of them indicating what info we need to capture.

 The layout that DEISER uses to run each block of prepaid time for an on-demand customer

 Some of the data is filled in when we create the project, namely the size of the block, the Point of Contact on both sides and the expiration date.

 But then the entire process is automated: as our consultants solve tickets linked to the projects, the remaining time diminishes.
 And once we hit the expiration date, the project is tagged as expired.